-My name is Eliza Rivas, and I am a mom of three children, wife to Carlos, and founder of Lighthouse International: an Acton Academy.
+My name is Eliza Rivas.
+I am a wife, mother, founder, and director of Lighthouse International: an Acton Academy.
 I'm wondering if we might have a few things in common.
 If you're like me, you:

-- Believe your children deserve a relevant education free of the outdated practices, such as hours of homework and dozens of fill-in-the-blank worksheets and tests.
+- Believe your children deserve a relevant education free from hours of homework, dozens of fill-in-the-blank worksheets, and tests.

-- I hope your child can learn real-world skills through hands-on projects.
+- Hope your child can learn real-world skills through hands-on projects.

-- I would love for your children to be in a small school where they are known by name and given individualized encouragement.
+- Would love for your children to be part of a small community where they are known by name and given individualized encouragement.

-- Desire your children to be in a school where being kind, developing meaningful friendships, and learning to be a person of integrity is deeply valued.
+- Desire your children to be in an environment where being kind, developing meaningful friendships, and learning to be a person of integrity are deeply valued.

-- Want your children to find their life's calling and be inspired to be world changers.
+- Want your children to find their life's calling and be inspired to change the world.

 Talk With Us

-Founder and Head of School for Lighthouse International : An Acton Academy
+Founder and Director for Lighthouse International : An Acton Academy

 I am excited and honored to begin the first Acton Academy in the state of Missouri.
 I am doing it for our daughter and others like her.
 I look forward to welcoming all parents who dare to believe that there must be something more for their children.